PitiGo/CozyUI/IMAGE_TO_IMAGE_GUIDE.md

 Click **Generate** in the Run Inference node.
 The system will:
 1. Detect the image from the Image to Image node
-2. Try local WebGPU processing (if available)
+2. Try local WebGPU processing for image enhancement (if available)
-3. Fall back to API if local processing fails
+3. **Note**: Full image-to-image with prompts is not yet supported.
+The local pipeline enhances image quality but doesn't apply prompts.

 ---